ducalex/retro-go/BUILDING.md

 Patching esp-idf may be required for full functionality.
 Patches are located in `tools/patches` and can be applied to your global esp-idf installation, they will not break your other projects/devices.
 - `sdcard-fix`: This patch is mandatory for the ODROID-GO (and clones).
 - `panic-hook`: This is to help users report bugs, see `Capturing crash logs` below for more details.
 The patch is optional but recommended.
-- `enable-exfat`: Enable exFAT support.
-I don't recommended it but it works if you need it.

 ## Obtaining the code